 - Youth participated in Sowers of Hope networks where they gained leadership and teamwork skills and learned to address the problems in their communities.
-Sowers of Hope was set up by World Vision to help kids use lessons from the Bible to influence the world around them.
+Sowers of Hope was set up by us to help kids use lessons from the Bible to influence the world around them.

 Healthy Children and Families

 Children and families are well nourished, protected from infection and disease, and have access to essential health services.